1. Output information

 Overview

-The goods included in the PPIs are based on the classification by product activity (CPA) 2.1, which is maintained by Eurostat.
-The PPIs cover products from sections A to E. The prices for goods are then weighted to reflect their relative importance within the index.
-This is the first set of PPIs produced with an annual weight update using the annual chain-linking method recommended by Eurostat (see the Recent improvements subsection for further information).
-Previous PPIs had their weights updated every five years using the rebasing method (PDF, 1.14MB).
+The products included in the PPIs are based on the European statistical classification of products by activity (CPA 2.1), which is maintained by Eurostat.
+The PPIs cover products from CPA 2.1 sections A to E. The prices for goods are then weighted to reflect their relative importance within the index.

 There are two main types of PPI:

-- gross sector output – these are the factory gate prices of the finished manufactured product sold to a third party customer (this can include other manufacturers)
+• gross sector output - these are the factory gate prices of the finished manufactured product sold to a third-party customer (this can include other manufacturers)

-- gross sector input – these are the prices that manufacturers pay for materials used in the manufacturing process (these can be provided by any sector or through imports)
+• gross sector input - these are the prices that manufacturers pay for materials used in the manufacturing process (these can be provided by any sector or through imports)

 Uses and users

 The PPIs have a number of users both within and outside of government.
-Within the Office for National Statistics (ONS), the PPIs are mainly used by UK National Accounts as a deflator in the Index of Production (IoP) and gross domestic product (GDP).
+Within the Office for National Statistics (ONS), the PPIs are mainly used by the UK National Accounts as a deflator in the Index of Production (IoP) and gross domestic product (GDP).
 Exports are used to deflate the export component of the IoP as well as the value of exports of manufactured goods recorded in the balance of payments.

 Strengths and limitations